10 personal finance tips for your college student

 Banking products are provided by Bank of America, N.A. and affiliated banks, Members FDIC and wholly owned subsidiaries of Bank of America Corporation.

-Zelle® should only be used to send money to friends, family or others you trust.
+Zelle® should only be used to send money to friends, family, or others you trust.
 We recommend that you do not use Zelle® to send money to those you do not know.
 Transfers require enrollment in the service with a U.S. checking or savings account and must be made from an eligible Bank of America consumer or business deposit account.
-Transactions between enrolled users typically occur in minutes and transactions between enrolled consumers do not typically incur transaction fees from Bank of America.
+Transactions between enrolled users typically occur in minutes and Bank of America does not charge a transfer fee.
 We will send you an email alert with transaction details after you send money using Zelle®.
 Dollar and frequency limits apply.
 See the Online Banking Service Agreement at bankofamerica.com/serviceagreement for further details.
 Data connection required.
 Message and data rates may apply.
 Neither Bank of America nor Zelle® offers purchase protection for payments made with Zelle®.
 Please treat Zelle® payments like cash, once you send the money, you are unlikely to get it back - for example, you do not receive the item you paid for using Zelle® or the item received is not as described.
 Regular account fees apply.
+In some circumstances, you may not be able to enroll in Zelle® immediately.

 Zelle and the Zelle related marks are wholly owned by Early Warning Services, LLC and are used herein under license.